 If you are curious about other publications or projects, you can view my portfolio or contact me through the site.
 Also consider watching this interview with Matthew Schmidt of 1-Week Critique if you’d like to hear us chat about craft and revision.

-Scenes from a Rain Country, winner of the 2020 William Wisdom Poetry Collection Prize, is now available for order on Lavender Ink’s website.
+Scenes from a Rain Country, winner of the 2020 William Wisdom Poetry Collection Prize, is now available for order from Lavender Ink and Amazon.

 Praise for Scenes from a Rain Country:

 It’s so rare for me to leave the last page of a poetry collection completely challenged and energized like I’ve had a jolt of caffeine.
 Chad Foret’s debut collection, Scenes from a Rain Country, is exactly that kind of read.
 These poems whisk us across worlds, around the globe, from the ideal to the football field, and through myriads of philosophical stances and visions with limitless energy and depth.
 These lines pry and they sing.
 They clarify and confound in the best possible ways.
 Ghosts on the Danube, movie stars in the desert, touchdowns, fossils, floods, hog’s blood, and moons—it all shines in these poems.
 More than a gallery of the absurd and eclectic, though, Scenes from a Rain Country is a tour of connections and of the sublime.
 I cannot imagine spending time with these poems and not feeling better for having read them.

 —Jack B. Bedell, Poet Laureate, State of Louisiana, 2017-2019, and author of Color All Maps New

 These poems should be read… when you’re “not sure how / gore & love go on,” when “A lifetime of brushes / falls from your hair,” when you need a warning: “What a dangerous / place to daydream, a plaza.”
 Days after reading these poems I am caught in their “heat mirage,” in “Bogalusa’s shoulder-blades.”
 Help me.